yasser-mas/working-time/README.md

 ### How it works ?
 -----------

-When initializing timer and setting the configuration, timer module will buffer working calendar (from min buffered days to max ) which will contain all information about each day ( is vacation , is exceptional ,  is weekend , working hours).
+When initializing timer and setting the configuration, timer module will buffer working calendar (from min buffered days to max ) which will contain all information about each day ( is vacation , is exceptional ,  is weekend , working hours). <br />

 On asking timer module about any day it will get this day info if exists in the buffered calendar, if not exists ? timer will extend the buffered calendar ( past or future ) then get day info.

 ```ts